icerpc/icerpc-docs/pages/docs/slice/language-guide/interface.md

 ## The i in IDL

 The ultimate goal of the Slice language is to define operations and their enclosing scopes, interfaces.
-All other Slice constructs and statements merely support the definition of interfaces and operations.
+All other Slice constructs and statements merely support the definition of interfaces.

-An interface specifies an abstraction.
-This abstraction is implemented by an IceRPC service, and is called by the clients of this service.
+An interface specifies an abstraction--a group of abstract operations.
+A client application calls these operations while a server application hosts a service that implements this interface.

-An interface holds [operations](operation) and nothing else.
 For example:

 ```slice {% addEncoding=true %}
 module VisitorCenter